 Prospective students are encouraged to contact the U.S. Office of Veterans Affairs (VA) and request a COE early in the application process.
 The average time for the VA to process education claims is 30 days.
 Once the VA has verified eligibility, the COE will be mailed to the student.

 The COE can be obtained from the VA from the following two options:

 - Application for Educational Benefits VA Form 22-1990

-Once students gain admission to the university and register for classes, they must submit their Certificate of Eligibility letter and DD-214 Form to the School Certifying Official, Santos Carter, at firstname.lastname@example.org, or by fax at (415) 485-3294.
+Upon admission to the University and prior to registering for classes, students must submit their Certificate of Eligibility letter and DD-214 to the Veterans Service Officer at firstname.lastname@example.org.

 Tuition and school fees, plus certain program fees (depending on the student’s eligibility percentage) are paid directly to Dominican.
 The VA pays tuition and fees capped at the national maximum rate set by the VA on an annual basis.
-The national maximum as of August 2019 is $24,476.79 for the award year.
+The national maximum rate as of August 2021 is $26,042.81 for the award year.

 - A monthly housing allowance paid to the student equal to:

 - The basic allowance for housing (BAH) tied to their eligibility percentage, and their rate of pursuit, payable for the zip code of the institution (94901), or training site as applicable.

 - One-half the BAH national average for students training solely by distance learning.

 - A books and supplies stipend paid to the student of up to $1,000 per year.